 Gary Hart, the media and the story behind The Front Runner

-The story of the Colorado senator's failed bid to be the Democratic presidential nominee for the 1988 U.S. election is told in the film, which is directed by Jason Reitman and is screening at the Toronto International Film Festival.
+The story of the Colorado senator's failed bid to be the Democratic presidential nominee for the 1988 U.S. election is told in the film, which is directed by Jason Reitman.
+The film screened at the Toronto International Film Festival and is now playing in various Canadian theatres.

 The National reported on Hart's presidential ambitions as early as August of 1983, when he was seeking the Democratic nomination for the following year.